pzk3/casperiv.dev/src/data/posts/setting-up-snailycad-windows.md

 ---
 title: Setting up SnailyCADv3 on Windows
-created_at: April 5, 2021
+created_at: April 4, 2021
+updated_at: April 4, 2021
 intro: How to setup SnailyCADv3 on Windows 10 - In-depth guide.
 keywords: snaily-cad, CAD, fivem
 ---

 # Getting started

 This is a Windows guide for installing SnailyCAD.
-A Linux guide will come soon!
+You [can view the Linux (Ubuntu) guide here](/blog/setting-up-snailycad-linux)

 ## Requirements